February 26, 2007: The day Roger Federer broke the record for most consecutive weeks at No 1

 On this day, February 26, 2007, Roger Federer began his 161st consecutive week as world No 1.
 That broke Jimmy Connors’ record of 160 weeks for the longest uninterrupted reign.
 Federer had reached the pinnacle of his sport on February 2, 2004, and he wouldn’t be overtaken until August 2008 – having held the top spot for 237 consecutive weeks.

 Federer, the Swiss genius who was 26 years old in 2007, had been world No 1 without interruption since February 2, 2004.
 He had performed well since his first professional matches.
 His mind-blowing game amazed the world of tennis and soon he was tipped as a future world No 1.
-Expectations grew even bigger after — at the age of 19 — he defeated seven-time Wimbledon champion Pete Sampras himself in the fourth round of the 2001 Championships (7-6, 5-7, 6-4, 6-7, 7-5).
+Expectations grew even bigger after as a 19-year-old he defeated seven-time Wimbledon champion Pete Sampras himself in the fourth round of the 2001 Championships (7-6, 5-7, 6-4, 6-7, 7-5).
 However, a young Federer was very emotional and he didn’t cope very well with this pressure.
 Entering the top 10 in June 2002, his records in major events didn’t yet match his talent; in his first 16 Grand Slam appearances, he never made it past the quarter-finals.
 His biggest disappointment was a first-round loss at Roland-Garros 2003, when he lost in straight sets to Luis Horna — ranked No 88.

 The Dubai Duty Free Championships were established in 1993.
 Held every winter on hard courts, it soon became a prestigious event – won by some great players in the 1990s such as Goran Ivanisevic (1996) and Thomas Muster (1997).
 Federer claimed the title three times in a row (2003-2005) before being stopped in the 2006 final by Rafael Nadal (2-6, 6-4, 6-4).